neoclide/coc.nvim/Readme.md

 - Make sure your vim version >= 8.0.1453 by command `:version`.
 - If service failed to start, use command `:CocInfo` or `:checkhealth` on neovim.
 - Checkout the log of coc.nvim by command `:CocOpenLog`.
-- When you have issue with a languageserver, [checkout output](https://github.com/neoclide/coc.nvim/wiki/Debug-language-server#using-output-channel) of server by `:CocCommand workspace.showOutput`.
+- When you have issue with a languageserver, it's recommended to [checkout the output](https://github.com/neoclide/coc.nvim/wiki/Debug-language-server#using-output-channel)

 ## Backers